tebohonthako/my-calculator/README.md

 # my-calculator

-## Asimple calculator app that can perform basic arithmetic operations like
+## An ios/iphone clone simple calculator app that can perform basic arithmetic operations like
 ## - addition
 ## - subtraction
 ## - multiplication and